 (continued)

 4. Confirmation.
-Unless otherwise agreed, on or promptly following the date on which the parties reach agreement on the terms of a Transaction as contemplated by Paragraph 3(b) of the Agreement, Party A will send to Party B a Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.

 5. Substitution.
-Paragraph 9(b) is hereby deleted in its entirety.
+The parties do not intend to engage in Transactions in which Seller retains possession of Purchased Securities and accordingly paragraph 9(b) is hereby deleted in its entirety.

 6. Other Representations: